This post may contain affiliate links. Please read our disclosure policy.

 Special Tools Needed

 - Large pan, to sear the meat.
-(Choose cast iron or carbon fiber which can tolerate high heat.)
+(Choose cast iron or carbon steel which can tolerate high heat.)

 - Large slow cooker – Our roast was 4 ½ pounds and we used a 6 quart slow cooker.